Nekketsu Saikyō Go-Saurer: Gosaurer

-This form is a special transportation formation of Mach Ptera, Land Stego and Thunder Brachio when the mecha are lanched.
+This form is a special transportation formation of Mach Ptera, Land Stego and Thunder Brachio when the mecha are launched.
 The only weapons in operation in this formation are the Thunder Cannons and Jet Vulcan which supply only basic defence.
 Once the Saurer Jet reaches its destination, Goro triggers the Jet's "Saurer Formation" procedure which disassembles the formation into the components - Saurer Jet has served its purpose each time.